Exploring Simple and Transferable Recognition-Aware Image Processing: Experiments

-\newcolumntype{C}{>{ \arraybackslash}p{1.9em}} Meanwhile in Table \ref{tab:transfer_model_T}, in most cases improvement is still transferable when we use a transformer $T$, but there are a few exceptions.
+In Table \ref{tab:transfer_model_T}, we present the results of transferring between architectures when we use a transformer $T$.
+We use the processing model $P$ and transformer $T$ trained with $R_A$ together when evaluating on $R_B$.
+From Table \ref{tab:transfer_model_T}, in most cases improvement is still transferable but there are a few exceptions.
 For example, when $R_A$ is ResNet or DenseNet and when $R_B$ is VGG-16, in most cases the accuracy fall behind plain processing by a large margin.
 This weaker transferability is possibly caused by the fact that there is no constraint imposed by the image processing loss on $T$'s output, thus it ``overfits'' more to the specific $R$ it is trained with.
-For more results on object detection and unsupervised RA, please refer to the Appendix \ref{app:trans_arch}.
-This is intuitive since the processing model optimizes the same recognition loss during training as that used in evaluation.